ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-hana-sr.md

 #### Creating a virtual IP address cluster resource in a multizone region environment
 {: #ha-rhel-hana-sr-mz-create-virtual-ip-resource}

-Verify the completion of all steps in the [Preparing a multi-zone RHEL HA Add-On cluster for a virtual IP address resource](/docs/sap?topic=sap-ha-rhel-mz#ha-rhel-mz-create-vip) section.
+Verify that you have completed all the steps in the [Preparing a multi-zone RHEL HA Add-On cluster for a virtual IP address resource](/docs/sap?topic=sap-ha-rhel-mz#ha-rhel-mz-create-vip) section.

 Run the `pcs resource describe powervs-subnet` command to get information about the resource agent parameters.
 {: note}

-On NODE1, create a `powervs-subnet` resource by running the following command.
+On NODE1, create a `powervs-subnet` cluster resource by running the following command.

 ```sh
 pcs resource create vip_${SID}_${INSTNO} powervs-subnet \